sfigg/commercialization-public/test/hlk/user/troubleshooting-windows-hlk-test-failures.md

 In the **Configuration** tab of HLK Studio, the **Crash Dump Copy Back Setting** specifies whether to copy the kernel dump back to the HLK Controller.

+>[!NOTE]
-**Note**  Copying is disabled by default.
+>  Copying is disabled by default.
 For more information, see [Manually Configure HLK Client Kernel Debugger Settings](manually-configure-hlk-client-kernel-debugger-settings.md).